Preventing Hash Collisions in Large Frontend Projects

 }

-Cloudflare Page Rule / Cache Settings:
+Cloudflare Cache Settings:

-1. Set Cache Level to Cache Everything.
+1. Set Cache Level to Cache Everything for static asset paths.

-3. Set Browser Cache TTL to 1 year.
+2. Set Browser Cache TTL to 1 year.

 The Cache-Control: immutable directive instructs browsers to bypass revalidation requests entirely for the asset’s lifetime.
 This eliminates 304 traffic and ensures the CDN never attempts to merge stale and fresh content under identical keys.
+For deeper context on how fingerprinted URLs interact with cache key design, see implementing cache keys with query parameters vs filenames.

-Common Pitfalls & Resolutions
+Common Pitfalls

 Issue Root Cause Resolution